pkgw/website/content/2024/requiem-for-a-library.md

 as “providing access to knowledge without reporting your interests to the government” or “fighting against people that want to burn books”.

 Unfortunately, it’s quite clear that the Wolbach decision is final.
-One the one hand, I understand that if you’re going to lay people off, you can’t shop around for feedback, and you can’t be wishy-washy once the decision is made.
+On the one hand, I understand that if you’re going to lay people off, you can’t shop around for feedback, and you can’t be wishy-washy once the decision is made.
 On the other hand, I and many of my colleagues feel immensely dissatisfied with the process that got us here.
 To paraphrase an astute observation from a coworker (not sure if they would want to be named): yes, this is a decision affecting jobs that basically needs to be handed down from on high.
-On the other hand, this is also a *big* decision that speaks to the foundational values of the CfA community.
+But this is also a *big* decision that speaks to the foundational values of the CfA community.
 It demands discussion.
 I don’t know how you reconcile those two things, but I feel like there has to have been a better way.

 In all this broad talk of institutions and community, I don’t want to lose sight of the fact that a number of my coworkers are losing their jobs.
 That sucks.